ronny8877/ronny8877/README.md

 ## Hi there, I'm Ronnie , and I am a Tinkrer 👋

 - 🙋🏻‍♂️ I’m [Ronnie][website]!
 I am a College Student, and a self taught fullstack developer in making.
-- 👨‍🎓 Programming is my Hobby, Passion and Carrer and i Love it.
+- 👨‍🎓 Programming is my Hobby, Passion and Carrier and i Love it.
 - 🌱 I’m currently learning everything.

 ---